 Migrating our recently acquired, material, entities onto our leading ERP platform technologies and toolsets will help to unlock their potential for growth and efficiencies.
 The integration of Pivot onto Group systems is planned for 2023 and will benefit from the recent migration of FusionStorm and the legacy US business, which transitioned to the Group ERP in September 2021.
 This is by no means an easy task and a number of issues remain from the recent transition activity, as the business adapts to Group processes.
 Further, a number of next-generation upgrades to the customer relationship management and configure-price-quote systems were implemented within the US rollout, which are being progressively introduced through the rest of the Group, will continue to evolve the way we do business with our customers, ensuring that ordering friction is reduced and cost-to-serve efficiencies improved.

-A reconciliation to adjusted1 measures is provided on the previous page of this Group Finance Director's review.
-Further details are provided in note 4 to the Interim Condensed Consolidated Financial Statements.
-For the avoidance of duplication, further information on the Group's financial performance can be found on pages 2 to 15 of this Interim Report and Accounts.
+A reconciliation to adjusted measures is provided above within this Group Finance Director's review.
+Further details are provided in note 4 to the summary financial information contained within this announcement, adjusted measures.

 Profit before tax